Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: -dimensional theory

-One application of path probabilities is determining the most probable path, also called instanton \cite{durr_onsager-machlup_1978,adib_stochastic_2008}.
-However, since any individual path has vanishing probability, an object of more practical relevance than the instanton is the reference path which maximizes the sojourn probability for a finite-radius tube.
-From Eqs.~\eqref{eq:aexit_def_intro}, \eqref{eq:Sdef_intro}, we see that for a given time-dependent tube radius $R_{\trajvec}$, which may depend on the path as indicated by the subscript, the most probable tube, with corresponding reference path $\trajvec^*$ connecting an initial position $\xvec_0$ at time $t = 0$ and a final position $\xvec_f$ at time $t= \tfinal$, is obtained by minimizing the action Eq.~\eqref{eq:Sdef_intro},
+One application of path probabilities is determining most probable paths \cite{durr_onsager-machlup_1978,adib_stochastic_2008}, which especially in the case of low noise can provide information about the typical behavior of the stochastic dynamics \cite{ventsel_small_1970}.
+For a finite radius we consider the most probable tube (MPT) center $\trajvec^*$ connecting an initial position $\xvec_0$ at time $t = 0$ and a final position $\xvec_f$ at time $t= \tfinal$.
+The MPT center $\trajvec^*$ is the path that maximizes the sojourn probability, and is obtained by minimizing the action Eq.~\eqref{eq:Sdef_intro},

-where the minimization is over all continuous paths which fulfill $\trajvec(0) = \xvec_0$, $\trajvec(\tfinal) = \xvec_f$.
-After $\trajvec^*$ has been obtained, the finite sojourn probability to observe any trajectory that remains within the tube is calculated via Eq.~\eqref{eq:aexit_def_intro}.
+where the minimization is over all twice differentiable paths which fulfill $\trajvec(0) = \xvec_0$, $\trajvec(\tfinal) = \xvec_f$, and where the time-dependent tube radius $R_{\trajvec}$ may depend on the path (of course the details of this path-dependence need to be specified before the functional Eq.~\eqref{eq:def_most_probable_tube} can be minimized).
+After $\trajvec^*$ has been obtained, the finite sojourn probability to observe any trajectory that remains within the tube is calculated via Eq.~\eqref{eq:exit_rate_definition}.
+A most probable path (MPP) may be defined from Eq.~\eqref{eq:def_most_probable_tube} as most MPT center in the limit of vanishing radius; as we see explicitly in Sect.~\ref{sec:most_probable_tube} below, the result of course depends on the exact form of $R_{\trajvec}(t)$.